dotlang/language/README.md

 If type of function input and output can be implied from the context (e.g. when defining a lambda as a function argument), you can ignore type for input and output (Example 13).

+Note that, just like other bindings, you cannot have functions with the same name.
+If you want to provide an operatin for a set of related data types, you shuould use compile-time dynamic sequence to store these operations and map them to their corresponding data type.

 **Syntax**:

+- Defining a function:
 `functionName = (name1: type1, name2: type2... -> out: OutputType) { code block ... out = expression }`
 `functionName = (name1:type1, name2:type2, ... -> expression)`

+- Defining a function type (Examples 14, 15 and 16):
+`FunctionType = (type1, type2, ... -> OutputType)`

 **Examples**